 Davy Russell hails from Youghal, County Cork and is established as one of Ireland's top jump jockey's.
 He has followed a well trodden path for aspiring jockey's, beginning his riding career riding in point to point races.

 In 2002 Davy was offered a position as stable jockey to Ferdy Murphy, he moved to England and turned professional.
 His first win for Murphy was riding Antique at Sedgefield in November of that year.
 The partnership proved successful, he rode 50 winners in 2 seasons including a victory in the Peter Marsh Chase at Haydock.
 He also finished runner up in the Cheltenham Gold Cup in 2003.

-Maintaining his links with Irish trainers his first professional win in Ireland came on Colonel Monroe at Limerick in December 2002.
+Maintaining his links with Irish trainers, his first professional win in Ireland came on Colonel Monroe at Limerick in December 2002.
 In mid 2004 Davy returned to Ireland where his career has gone from strength to strength.
-In the 2004/5 season he won the Topham Chase at Aintree on Cregg House for Shane Donohoe, in 2006 he gained his first victory at the Cheltenham Festival riding Native Jack.
+In the 2004/5 season he won the Topham Chase at Aintree on Cregg House for Shane Donohoe.
+And in 2006 he gained his first victory at the Cheltenham Festival riding Native Jack.

 In the 2012 Grand National, Davy Russell rode Alfa Beat who fell at the 7th fence.

-Despite all the upheaval at the beginning of the year, Davy Russell went on to win the 2014 Cheltenham Gold Cup on Lord Windermere and has now been booked on the 2012 Irish Grand National winner, Lion Na Bearnai for the Crabbies Grand National.
+Despite all the upheaval at the beginning of the year, Davy Russell went on to win the 2014 Cheltenham Gold Cup on Lord Windermere.